kevinkahn/softconsole/docs/useagenotes.md

 # Installation
 * The system has currently been tested on Raspberry Pi Zero, Pi Zero W, 2, and 3 using an Adafruit 3.5" resistive PiTFT, Official Raspberry Pi 7" Capacitive Touchscreen, and Adafruit 2.8" capacitive PiTFT.
 It is also known to run on a Pimoroni Hyperpixel4.
+The system runs using Python 3.7 or later.
 The current install scripts change the system to run under Python 3 as distributed with Raspbian.
 The code is no longer comatible with Python 2 due to requirements on the libraries it uses.
 The system runs on (at least) Stretch and Buster releases of Raspbian.

     * **Note**: Some subreleases of Buster seem to do different things with setting up the Pi screen framebuffer.
 The install scripts and console try to accomodate what is going on, namely, that sometimes the buffer is /dev/fb0 and sometimes it is /dev/fb1.
 However, if you seem to have installed things correctly and still see no output on your screen you might try adding a local screendefinitions file (see below) that forces your system to the correct framebuffer in your case.
 If you have more than one /dev/fb? try each in turn.

   To set up a system use one of the following methods:

     * Easiest:  Build your Pi using the a recent Raspbian image from the Foundation.
 The system has been tested and run on Jessie, Stretch, and Buster versions.
 Add the **pisetup.sh** script to the /boot partition on the SD card while you have the card in whatever system you use to write the image.
 After booting the Pi with this image you may want to configure WiFi from the console if you need that.
 Then run as root `bash /boot/pisetup.sh`.
         * Note 1: The easiest and safest way to get the pisetup file from GitHub is to use the command:
         ```
         curl -L -O https://raw.githubusercontent.com/kevinkahn/softconsole/master/docs/pisetup.sh
         ```